Parcels-code/Parcels/docs/getting_started/explanation_concepts.md

 # Parcels concepts

-Parcels is a set of Python classes and methods to create particle tracking simulations.
-Here, we will explain the basic concepts defined by the most important classes and functions.
+Parcels is a set of Python classes and methods to create customisable particle tracking simulations using gridded output from (ocean) circulation models.

+Here, we will explain the most important classes and functions.
 This overview can be useful to start understanding the different components we use in Parcels, and to structure the code in a simulation script.

 A Parcels simulation is generally built up from four different components:

 1. [**FieldSet**](#1-fieldset).
 The input dataset of gridded fields (e.g. ocean current velocity, temperature) in which virtual particles are defined.
 2. [**ParticleSet**](#2-particleset).
 The dataset of virtual particles.
-These always contain time, z, lat, and lon, for which initial values must be defined, and may contain other variables.
+These always contain time, z, lat, and lon, for which initial values must be defined.
+The ParticleSet may also contain other, custom variables.
 3. [**Kernels**](#3-kernels).
-Kernels perform some specific operation on the particles every time step (e.g. interpolate the temperature from the temperature field to the particle location).
+Kernels perform some specific operation on the particles every time step (e.g. advect the particles with the three-dimensional flow; or interpolate the temperature field to the particle location).
 4. [**Execute**](#4-execute).
 Execute the simulation.
-The core method which integrates the operations defined in Kernels for a given time and timestep, and writes output to a ParticleFile.
+The core method which integrates the operations defined in Kernels for a given runtime and timestep, and writes output to a ParticleFile.

 We discuss each component in more detail below.
 The subsections titled **"Learn how to"** link to more detailed [how-to guide notebooks](../user_guide/index.md) and more detailed _explanations_ of Parcels functionality are included under **"Read more about"** subsections.
 The full list of classes and methods is in the [API reference](../reference.md).
 If you want to learn by doing, check out the [quickstart tutorial](./tutorial_quickstart.md) to start creating your first Parcels simulation.